Ai-Zixun/Personal-Workspace/Notes/System-Design/API_Design-GraphQL_gRPC_REST.md

 ## REST - Representational State Transfer (json, ION)

-Model the resource of the server
+* Model the resource of the server
+* States machines over the wire

+* For API longevity, not for short-term efficiency
+* Reduce Server-Client coupling

 Entry point
 * client sending a request to the entry point